-Practice of Grand Court in the exercise of its criminal jurisdiction 113.
-Subject to this Code and to any other law for the time being in force in the Islands, the practice of the Grand Court in the exercise of its criminal jurisdiction and the mode of conduct and procedure at the trial of any person upon indictment shall be assimilated so far as circumstances admit to the practice of courts of equivalent jurisdiction in England.
+Practice of Grand Court in the exercise of its criminal jurisdiction

+- 113. Subject to this Code and to any other law for the time being in force in the Islands, the practice of the Grand Court in the exercise of its criminal jurisdiction and the mode of conduct and procedure at the trial of any person upon indictment shall be assimilated so far as circumstances admit to the practice of courts of equivalent jurisdiction in England. - 114.
+Where any person against whom an indictment has been preferred, and who is at large, does not appear to plead to the indictment, whether he is under recognizance or not, the court may issue a warrant for his arrest.